curiousTauseef/Jango/README.md

 Jango
 ==============

+This Project is soon gonna be updated with a more stable and efficient version. https://github.com/rahulxxarora/Automata Please clone the repo before that.

 Personal assistant for Linux based systems which responds to your speech/text inputs.
 It gets customized for you and helps you in your day to day tasks.

 Version